IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 <img src="/streamsx.tutorial.teda/images/2.0.0/module-11/Console - Created ApplConfig.jpg" alt="Creatied MyAppConfig"/>

-The configuarion and customizing of the Lookup Manager is done.
+The configuration and customizing of the Lookup Manager is done.
 You can prepare and start the applications.

 ## Preparing the external data

 As you know, the Lookup Manager application initializes and updates the data that ITE application uses for enrichment.
-Because you configure the database as the source then you must check if DB database is running.
-If it isn't running then call `db2start` command.
+Because you configure the database as the source then you must check whether DB database is running.
+If it isn't running, then call `db2start` command.
 Connect to the **DEMOAPP**  and check again if database table exists and includes the required data.
-This is part of prerequisites.
+This check is a part of prerequisites.

 Don't care about the `IMSI_CRM.csv` file it is not required.

 ## Starting the applications

-You will process the same files as in previous modules.
-The application reject the processing of the input file because the files duplication is detected.
+You process the same files as in previous modules.
+The application rejects the processing of the input file because the files duplication is detected.
 To avoid it, you must shutdown the applications and clean checkpoint files as described in [Module 7: Shutting down the applications and cleaning up](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/#shutting-down-the-applications-and-cleaning-up)

 * Ensure that the Streams Domain and Streams Instance are running.
 Start the Monitoring GUI.
 * Start the Lookup Manager application as **Distributed** to a running instance.
 Verify and adjust submission time parameters **common.lookup::LookupManagerMain.lm.applicationConfiguration** if the launch configuration was saved before.